-An easy corned beef an cabbage recipe made conveniently in your crock pot.
+Crock Pot Corned Beef and Cabbage is an easy corned beef and cabbage recipe made conveniently in your crock pot.
 Make this hearty festive meal for St. Patrick’s Day!

 This year was no exception.
 At least not yet.
 I do still plan on brining up a hunk of beef for St. Patrick’s Day using Alton Brown’s recipe with some miner changes, but given the fact not many people choose to go through the lengthy process (brining is recommended for 7 to 10 days), I decided to show you my easy peasy, fool-proof method instead.

 Update!: I did eventually bring my own corned beef and I made it nitrate-free and refined sugar-free.
 You can follow my recipe too and learn How to Brine Corned Beef!

 The way I see it, there are really only three steps to this recipe.

 How to Make Crock Pot Corned Beef and Cabbage:

 - Add everything but the cabbage to the crock pot (or slow cooker, if you will).
 Slow cook for 5 hours on high or 8 to 10 hours on low

 2. Add the cabbage and continue cooking for 30 minutes to 1 hour (or to desired done-ness)

 3. Cut the meat and serve with veggies.

 You’ll notice when you pick up your corned beef from the grocery store, it comes with a spice packet.